Lifecycle and States of a Thread in Java

 Declaration: public static final Thread.State RUNNABLE

 Description: Thread state for a runnable thread.
-A thread in the runnable state is executing in the Java virtual machine but it may be waiting for other resources from the operating system such as processor.
+A thread in the runnable state is executing in the Java virtual machine but it may be waiting for other resources from the operating system such as a processor.

 Declaration: public static final Thread.State BLOCKED